-2. Pre-financing can be arranged for the potential Entering buyers of your business.
+- Pre-financing can be arranged for the potential Entering buyers of your business.
 This also gives you insight into the buyer’s capacity and character.
-If the Entering buyer (key employees or outsider) is not credit worthy, precious time is not wasted and the ensuing confidentiality risk is minimized.
+If the Entering buyer (key employees or outsiders) is not creditworthy, precious time is not wasted and the ensuing confidentiality risk is minimized.

-3. You are in control of the selling price.
-What more needs said?
+- You are in control of the selling price.
+What more needs to be said?

-4. You are in control of potential buyer’s offering price and their perception of your business.
+- You are in control of potential buyers’ offering price and their perception of your business.
 Remember, your business only gets one chance at a good first impression.

-5. If the Appraisal comes back lower than your Exiting Strategy needs, steps can be taken to improve your businesses cash flow before it is too late.
+- If the appraisal comes back lower than your Exiting Strategy needs, steps can be taken to improve your business’ cash flow before it is too late.
 You do not want the rude awakening that could come from an educated buyer’s low-ball offer.

-7. Your business will stand out versus the poorly presented businesses for sale.
+- Your business will stand out versus the poorly presented businesses for sale.
 Remember, your business is competing against other investment opportunities that potential buyers are investigating.
-The certified, third party appraisal makes your business look more appealing and professional.
+The certified, third-party appraisal makes your business look more appealing and professional.

-8. We live in a litigious society.
-The certified, third party appraisal is your best weapon against buyer’s remorse and any charge from the buyer that they overpaid.
+- We live in a litigious society.
+The certified, third-party appraisal is your best weapon against buyer’s remorse and any charge from the buyer that they overpaid.

-9. A rule of thumb appraisal or one done by a member of the Exiting team could be seen as tainted.
-A potential buyer will discount the asking price if a qualified certified, third party business appraisal is not done at arms-length.
+- A rule of thumb appraisal or one done by a member of the Exiting team could be seen as tainted.
+A potential buyer will discount the asking price if a qualified certified, third-party business appraisal is not done at arms-length.